RIPE-NCC/ripe-atlas-sagan/docs/types.rst

 probe_id               int
-firmware               int       The probe firmware release origin                 str       The IP address of the probe is_error               bool      Whether or not there were errors in parsing/handling this result
+firmware               int       The probe firmware release origin                 str       The IP address of the probe is_malformed           bool      Whether the result (or related portion thereof) is unparseable is_error               bool      Whether or not there were errors in parsing/handling this result error_message          str       If the result is an error, the message string is in here
 =====================  ========  ================================================================

 * Note that an ``arrow`` object is essentially a ``datetime`` object with some